phpingme/courses/php7-intro/index.md

   return yield from generatorPow($index);
 })(1);

-// overwrite generatorPow function and write a new one that gets delegated to generatorPow
+// overwrite generatorPow function and add a new one, that gives a generator to generatorPow

 // output part